bslatkin/dpxdt/README.md

 **Depicted is not finished!
 [Please let us know if you have feedback or find bugs](https://github.com/bslatkin/dpxdt/issues/new).**

-See this video for a presentation about how perceptual diffs have made continuous deployment safe.
+See [this video for a presentation](http://youtu.be/UMnZiTL0tUc) about how perceptual diffs have made continuous deployment safe.

-<iframe width="640" height="360" class="video-promo" src="https://www.youtube-nocookie.com/embed/UMnZiTL0tUc?rel=0&html5=1" frameborder="0" allowfullscreen></iframe>

 ## Overview

 Here are the steps to making Depicted useful to you:

 1. Establish a baseline release with an initial set of screenshots of your site.
 1. Create a new release with a new set of screenshots of your new version.
 1. Manually approve or reject each difference the tool finds.